danieloluwadare/antaeus/README.md

   - InvoiceBatchServiceImpl
   * nextBatchExist() methods checks if the there is any available batch of invoice to be fetched.
   * getNextBatch() This fetches the invoices with the limit passed into its constructor
-  * setTotalNumberOfRecords(totalNumberOfRecords) This allows the calling method to set the totalNumber of records available which is used by the service to calculate the if there are more batches to be fetched

 ### Billing Service